 What Really Matters

 Living simply has not been about de-cluttering and getting rid of most of my possessions.
-It’s been about creating space for my mental, physical and spiritual well-being.
-It’s been about looking within.
-Simplifying, cleansing and healing internally.
-Naturally, when looking within and doing internal work things on the outside tends to change as well.
-This has affected my home, my things, and the way I spend my money and time.
+It’s been about creating space for my mental, emotional, and spiritual well-being.
+It’s been about looking within; simplifying, cleansing and healing internally.
+Naturally, when looking within and doing internal work things on the outside tend to change as well.
+This internal change has affected my home, my things, and the way I spend my money and time.
 It has caused me to ask myself some pretty hard questions.
 Lots and lots of them.
 One being, “what really matters to you in this life?”
-The answer has consistently been my health and relationships.
-My health and my relationships concerning God, my family, my friends, and people within my community are what really matter.
+The answer has consistently been my health, wellbeing, and relationships.
+My health, wellbeing, and my relationships concerning God, family, friends, and people within my community are what really matter.
 The next question has been, “what can I do to cultivate these things that really matter to me?”
-The answer to that question has consistency been…live intentionally.
+And, the answer to that question has consistency been…live intentionally.
 Living intentionally has spilled over to living simply and it has helped me stay true to myself and my beliefs.

 What Doesn’t Matter